About Dr. Alexandra Greene

 Allie found her joy in helping others.
 She studied Sign Language and became fluent in Spanish to better communicate with patients.
 College summers were spent on medical trips to rural clinics in Central and South America where she delivered her first baby whose mother insisted on naming her Alejandra.
 After being accepted to medical school at UC Davis, Allie continued to volunteer in student run clinics serving the under privileged.

-Allie reviewed protocols for California Emergency Medical Services, investigated overcrowding in the emergency department, and authored several Web articles for the Emergency Medicine Residents’ Association while simultaneously serving as one of their regional representative.
+Allie reviewed protocols for California Emergency Medical Services, investigated overcrowding in the emergency department, and authored several Web articles for the Emergency Medicine Residents’ Association while simultaneously serving as one of their regional representatives.
 She also participated in several research projects winning the Morton Leavitt Research Award, and presenting a poster at the 2006 American College of Emergency Physicians Scientific Assembly.

 On April 30, 2007 the California State Senate adjourned in her memory.